NiREvil/sms-bomber/README.md

 ------
 > ### A few points:
 > > To stop the bomber, use the keys `ctrl + D`
-> > > If your terminal is unable to clone the file, download it [from here](https://github.com/NiREvil/sms-bomber/blob/main/sms-bomber.py)
+> > > If your terminal is unable to clone the files, download it [from here](https://github.com/NiREvil/sms-bomber/blob/main/sms-bomber.py)
 > > > and then use the command `cd downloads` in the program instead of the command cd sms-bomber , cause the directory or location of the tool is now in the downloads folder of your phone's storage .
 > > > > You can see which folder you are currently in with the command `pwd`.